 I went on an Amazon shopping spree just before departing.
 I usually prefer to buy second hand, but I was only in the states for a short time and didn’t have the means to run around.
 I have included links to some products I bought.
 I did thorough research before making decisions, so I hope these recommendations help someone sift through the sea of choices.

 - Rain jacket – I got this breathable, lightweight rain jacket.
 Tested it out and it certainly repels water!
-Great for the price.
+Great for the price. *A rain jacket is crucial!

 - Uniqlo ultralight down jacket – People warned that it does get chilly in Zambia.
 I am an absolute wuss about the cold.
 I already had this jacket from Japan and it’s kept me snuggly warm during this Jersey winter.
-It packs down into a small bag and barely takes any space.
+It packs down into a small bag and barely takes any space. *Grateful I brought this.
+I was freezing in Lusaka in July.

 - 2 skirts (below the knees)